JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Amazon-S3.md

 The Endpoint is the Amazon S3 website endpoint for your bucket.
 After you finish configuring your bucket as a static website, you can use this endpoint to test your website.<br><br>
 ![image](https://github.com/user-attachments/assets/5bb68432-c18f-47aa-b21d-5e76c834a57a)

+## 4. Configure the Subdomain bucket for web hosting